awsdocs/amazon-eks-user-guide/doc_source/lbc-remove.md

 1. [Install the AWS Load Balancer Controller\.](aws-load-balancer-controller.md#lbc-overview)

-1. Add an additional policy to the IAM Role used by the LBC\.
+1. Add an additional policy to the IAM Role used by the AWS Load Balancer Controller\.
 This policy permits the LBC to manage resources created by the ALB Ingress Controller for Kubernetes\.

 **Add Migration Policy to AWS Load Balancer Controller IAM role\.**

 1. Download the IAM policy\.
-This policy permits the LBC to manage resources created by the ALB Ingress Controller for Kubernetes\.
+This policy permits the AWS Load Balancer Controller to manage resources created by the ALB Ingress Controller for Kubernetes\.
 You can also [view the policy](https://raw.githubusercontent.com/kubernetes-sigs/aws-load-balancer-controller/main/docs/install/iam_policy_v1_to_v2_additional.json)\.

    ```
    $ curl -O https://raw.githubusercontent.com/kubernetes-sigs/aws-load-balancer-controller/v2.7.2/docs/install/iam_policy_v1_to_v2_additional.json